JawadAbbasi14/Quiz_game/README.md

-Here’s a sample **README.md** file for your quiz game project with added emojis and a live demo option:

----

 # Quiz Game 🎮✨

 Welcome to the **Quiz Game**!
 This is a simple yet engaging quiz game where you can test your knowledge on various topics.
 Challenge yourself and see how well you score! 🏆